List of actors considered for the part of the Doctor: Tenth Doctor

-When Christopher Eccleston was leaving the show after one season, A BBC article talked of actors David Tennant, David Thewlis, Richard E. Grant (Who appeared in the show in 2012 and 2013 as the Great Intelligence), Bill Nighy and Alan Davies.

 The role of the Tenth Doctor went to David Tennant.
+This was decided before the first episode of the revival aired, due to Eccleston's departure after a single season.

 Eleventh Doctor

 Russell Tovey auditioned and screen-tested for the part of the Doctor, having been recommended to Steven Moffat's new production team by outgoing showrunner Russell T Davies.
 Moffat briefly considered casting Peter Capaldi.
 On November 27, 2008, an Australian Newspaper reported a story hinting that Dutch/Australian actor David Knijnenburg was under consideration for the part.
 Despite the highly speculative nature of the report, it was neither confirmed nor denied by the BBC or the actor himself and the story was picked up by other sources.
 Comparatively unknown outside Australia, his appointment seemed unlikely although he was favourably recommended by previous Doctor Sylvester McCoy.
 The role was reportedly offered to Chiwetel Ejiofor, who turned it down.

+Other actors considered included Paterson Joseph, who appeared in the Doctor Who episodes "Bad Wolf" and "The Parting of the Ways", David Morrissey, who would be appearing in the 2008 Christmas special, "The Next Doctor", Sean Pertwee, son of Third Doctor actor Jon Pertwee, Catherine Zeta-Jones, James Nesbitt and Billie Piper, who played companion Rose Tyler in the first two series of the revival.

 The role of the Eleventh Doctor went to Matt Smith.